9.2.4 |

 is, so abundant that enough of them are left over for everyone

-to be constant, whereas it is variable.
+The scarcity value is simply assumed to be constant, whereas it is

 Paradoxically, the additional principle which requires that